Discovery of Repeating Transitions in 16 Changing-look Active Galactic Nuclei: Sample and data

 \subsection{Mid-infrared data}

 Photometric light curves provide useful information to examine signatures of CL behavior in AGNs.
 Many previous studies have used photometric variability to identify or jointly confirm CL candidates \citep[e.g.,][]{MacLeod2016,Yang2018,Graham2020}.
-Although optical bands have been widely employed, their measurements can be significantly affected by host-galaxy contamination, which dilutes the intrinsic AGN signal \citep[e.g., see][]{Shen2011,Stern2012}.
-In contrast, mid-infrared (MIR) observations are far less sensitive to stellar emission from the host galaxy, yielding cleaner light curves for most targets.
+Although optical bands have been widely employed, their measurements can be significantly affected by host-galaxy contamination and dust extinction, which dilutes the intrinsic AGN signal \citep[e.g., see][]{Shen2011,Stern2012}.
+Compared with optical bands, mid-infrared (MIR) observations are far less affected by dust extinction, providing a cleaner trace of intrinsic accretion changes.
+The MIR emission originates from the dust torus heated by radiation from the accretion disk and thus responds to variations in the central engine with a time delay \citep{2019ApJ...886...33L,2020ApJ...900...58Y,2023MNRAS.522.3439C}.
 Indeed, MIR variability has already been successfully applied to the identification of CL quasars \citep[e.g.,][]{Jun2015,Sheng2017,Stern2018}.
 Motivated by these advantages, we adopt MIR photometric data to probe the long-term variability of our sample.

 The Wide-field Infrared Survey Explorer (WISE; \citealt{2010AJ....140.1868W}) is a space telescope equipped with a $40\,\rm{cm}$ primary mirror, observing in four MIR bands: W1 ($3.4\,\rm{\upmu m}$), W2 ($4.6\,\rm{\upmu m}$), W3 ($12\,\rm{\upmu m}$), and W4 ($22\,\rm{\upmu m}$).
 The corresponding sensitivity limits are $16.5$, $15.5$, $11.2$, and $7.9\,\rm{mag}$, respectively.
 WISE has a 47\arcmin\ field of view and shifts the scanning direction approximately $4^\prime$ per orbit, providing roughly $12$ repeated exposures of a given source per sky pass.
 The mission began on 14 January 2010 and completed its first full-sky survey within six months.
 After the exhaustion of its hydrogen coolant, only the W1 and W2 bands remained operational, and the telescope entered hibernation following the third full-sky scan.
 In September 2013, the telescope was reactivated as the Near-Earth Object WISE (NEOWISE) mission, resuming routine observations in the W1 and W2 bands \citep{2011ApJ...731...53M,2014ApJ...792...30M}.